 Course description numbers that fall below 100 are considered developmental courses.
 Course description numbers that range from 100-199 are considered entry level courses.
-Course description numbers that range from 200-299 are considered to be more advanced courses and may function as second-year courses or capstone courses.
+Course description numbers that range from 200-299 are considered to be more advanced courses and may function as secondyear courses or capstone courses.
+Course description numbers that range from 300-399 are considered upper division courses that may function as third-year courses.
+Course description numbers that range from 400-499 are considered advanced upper division courses that may function as fourth-year requirements for a Bachelor's degree.
 The Success Strategies and Career Development courses are specific to the College, serving as vehicles for new student orientation to the College system, improved academic success, and facilitating life-long career placement services.
 Therefore, these courses may not count towards transfer credits or be available as test-outs.